-International Family Law (also known as International Matrimonial Law)
+International Family Law (Also Known as International Matrimonial Law)

 As the population in Minnesota becomes more global, Barbara, who provides international divorce and matrimonial services, has used her best efforts to serve those who need help with international, as well as interstate, family law.
 These cases include when a husband and wife live in different countries or when two parents live in two different states or countries.
 Legal issues cross borders.

-A world traveler and internationally recognized lawyer leader, Barbara is conversant with The Hague Convention and the Uniform Child Custody Jurisprudence and Enforcement Act (UCCJEA).
+A world traveler and internationally recognized lawyer leader, Barbara is conversant with The Hague Convention and the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA).
 She can help facilitate the support of the U.S. Department of State where appropriate.

 Gislason is aware of the procedures for starting actions and serving parties living outside of Minnesota or the U.S. Barbara has developed a network of professionals who may help support her efforts across the country and abroad.
 For example, she works closely with immigration lawyers, as well as family law specialists.

-Barbara can help you move quickly in cases where speed is of the essence.
+Barbara can help you move quickly in cases where time is of the essence.
 She can facilitate your preparation of claims and identify what evidence and documents will promote your position before, as well as after, the hearing.
-Gislason urges all of her clients to gather as much supporting evidence as they can from as many sources as possible.
+Gislason urges her clients to gather as much supporting evidence as they can from as many sources as possible.
 She recommends developing a case where your position is supported by overwhelming evidence.